LinuxJedi/linuxjedi.co.uk/content/blog/2016/12/14/emacs.rst

   with python.
 - **M-x sort-lines** allows you to sort the marked region alphabetically.
 Especially useful when work with lots of Java ``import`` or C ``#include``
+- **C-x l** count number of the lines for the file; give the current line number; list how many lines left.

 ====================
 HowTos
 ====================